pachyderm/pachyderm/README.md

 # What's new in v0.2?

 ## Branching
-Pfs' branching is conceptually similar to git's.
+Pfs' branches are conceptually similar to git's.
 Here's how they work:

 ```shell
 # Create <branch> from <commit>